Kotlin/KEEP/proposals/local-lambda-parameters.md

 `callsInplace` contract hits on github: [11.8k](https://github.com/search?q=%2Fcontract%5Cs*%5C%7B%28%3Fs%29.*callsInPlace%5Cs*%5C%28%5B%5E%29%5D*%28EXACTLY_ONCE%7CAT_MOST_ONCE%7CAT_LEAST_ONCE%7CUNKNOWN%29%5B%5E%29%5D*%5C%29.*%3F%5C%7D%2F+language%3AKotlin&type=code)

+This popularity is expected: `callsInPlace` gives the compiler information about lambda execution order, which enables additional smart casts and definite-assignment analysis.
+These capabilities are described in more detail in [Current State & Capabilities](#current-state--capabilities).

 However, the current contract syntax is still experimental and has several design limits: it is verbose, cannot be used in functions without bodies, and not fully verified.

 Because of that, stabilizing the current form may not be enough.
 We propose to introduce new syntax.
 The goal is to keep the useful behavior of `callsInPlace`, make it stable, and remove the main drawbacks of the current contract-based design.